trentmilton/jquery.sd.tapirgo/README.md

 },
 resultsExcludeFilter,
 ```

-A date format string, parsed by Moment.js and available in the search result template.
+**dateFormat:** A date format string, parsed by Moment.js and available in the search result template.

-**queryFilter**

-A function to filter the search query.
+**queryFilter:** A function to filter the search query.
 Should return a string.

-**inputSelector**

-A selector to find the search input.
+**inputSelector:** A selector to find the search input.

-**sessionStorage**

-A boolean, indicating wheter to use session storage to cache the search.
+**sessionStorage:** A boolean, indicating wheter to use session storage to cache the search.
 If you are using Modernizr, you can pass through Modernizr.sessionstorage.

-**sortBy**

-A string with the name of the property you want the search results to be sorted by, e.g. date.
+**sortBy:** A string with the name of the property you want the search results to be sorted by, e.g. date.
 By default, search results are sorted by relevance.

-**templates**

-An object with templates to be used for displaying the search count and search results. **Both** options must be present i.e. count & result.
+**templates:** An object with templates to be used for displaying the search count and search results. **Both** options must be present i.e. count & result.

-**resultsExcludeFilter**

-A string with a regex based exlude filter.
+**resultsExcludeFilter:** A string with a regex based exlude filter.
 This will remove any results

 # Troubleshooting